Systemd: systembsd

 In 2014, a Google Summer of Code project named "systembsd" was started in order to provide alternative implementations of these APIs for OpenBSD.
 The original project developer began it in order to ease his transition from Linux to OpenBSD.
 Project development finished in July 2016.

 The systembsd project did not provide an init replacement, but aimed to provide OpenBSD with compatible daemons for hostnamed, timedated, localed, and logind.
 The project did not create new systemd-like functionality, and was only meant to act as a wrapper over the native OpenBSD system.
 The developer aimed for systembsd to be installable as part of the ports collection, not as part of a base system, stating that "systemd and *BSD differ fundamentally in terms of philosophy and development practices."

 notsystemd

 Notsystemd intends to implement all systemd's features working on any init system.
 It was forked by the Parabola GNU/Linux-libre developers to build packages with their development tools without the necessity of having systemd installed to run systemd-nspawn.
 Development ceased in July 2018.

 Fork including init system

 uselessd

 In 2014, uselessd was created as a lightweight fork of systemd.
 The project sought to remove features and programs deemed unnecessary for an init system, as well as address other perceived faults.
 Project development halted in January 2015.

-uselessd supported the musl and μClibc libraries, so it may have been used on embedded systems, whereas systemd only supports glibc.
+uselessd supported the musl and μClibc libraries, so it may have been used on embedded systems, whereas systemd only supported glibc.
 The uselessd project had planned further improvements on cross-platform compatibility, as well as architectural overhauls and refactoring for the Linux build in the future.